 Are they here yet?
 Have The Shivers shown up scared I’ll call them stupid?
 They shouldn’t be, they’re problem is that they’re indiscriminate and it takes a lot of effort getting into the habit of saying “Go away” whenever fear just isn’t needed.

-It’s going to take a lot of conscious effort on your part, because The Shivers are just way too good/automatic at stuffing information they don’t need into they’re filing cabinet.
+It’s going to take a lot of conscious effort on your part, because The Shivers are just way too good/automatic at stuffing information they don’t need into their filing cabinet.
 In school, you’d get a question wrong on a test and you would lose a point and enough points lost meant a lower grade and the lower the grade the badder the grade (shush, Fear, I’ll use fake words if I darn-well please).
 As tests and homework build an association between being wrong and being bad, how long will it take The Shivers to decide you shouldn’t raise your hand to answer any questions and potentially out yourself as bad to the entire classroom?

 Getting a question wrong should be a positive learning experience with the related lesson being reviewed, instead you screw up and that’s that; make-up tests are for kids who were absent that day.
 Well, something was absent from each of us when we picked up that little habit, the wisdom of our future experience.
 Now that we’ve lived a little, we can go back and review every bad habit, every vote of “no confidence,” and we can create learning opportunities for ourselves based on what we now know to be true about ourselves.